Buying real estate in Malaysia?

 Will I pay tax twice in the US and Malaysia in 2026?

-The US and Malaysia do not have an income tax treaty in force according to the IRS treaty list, which means there is no bilateral agreement specifically designed to prevent double taxation, though the Foreign Tax Credit mechanism still provides relief for most US taxpayers.
+The US and Malaysia do not currently have an income tax treaty in force (Malaysia does not appear on the IRS's treaty A-to-Z list), which means there is no bilateral agreement to automatically eliminate double taxation on property income between the two countries.

 Do I need FATCA reporting when buying in Malaysia?